 Tracking progress over time also lets CX teams celebrate key milestones that agents reach.
 You can even set up incentives—bonuses, prizes, etc.—to reach KPIs by a certain date.

-Once you’ve laid the groundwork for your customer service coaching program, it’s time to outline what an actual session involves.
+Once you’ve laid the groundwork for your coaching program, it’s time to outline what an actual session involves.

-Effective customer service coaching is so much more than walking agents through a metrics checklist.
+Effective coaching is so much more than walking agents through a metrics checklist.
 Here are five features of a productive session:

 Agents should go into coaching sessions with a clear understanding of what topics and issues will be addressed.